 New Jersey took note…

 As the State rebuilt from the storm, a Science and Technical Advisory Panel (STAP) on Sea-Level Rise and Coastal Storms was convened by Rutgers University.
 They have published two reports; one in 2016 and 2019.
 In their reports, the Panel provides insight to enhance resilience of the State’s places and assets to coastal storms, sea-level rise, and their resulting flood risk.
-Since New Jersey’s Land Use Resource Protection (LURP) program is a stakeholder, their regulations take guidance from STAP, in order to provide protections to its resources, so that the development community incorporates resilience in its design practices.
+Since New Jersey’s Land Use Resource Protection (LURP) program is a stakeholder, its regulations take guidance from STAP, in order to provide protection to its resources, so that the development community incorporates resilience in its design practices.

 SESI continues to provide resilient design in accordance with Best Practices while keeping our client’s vision at the forefront.
 The following projects are examples of SESI’s unique approach while working closely with the NJDEP to successfully incorporate resilience.

 This recently constructed project included a three (3) story, 40,800-sf footprint area, self-storage facility on a 5-acre parcel that straddles the municipal borders of the City of Clifton and the Township of Nutley.
 A portion of the Third River’s floodplain is located along the rear of the property.
 This flooding is due to backwater effects from the River extending landward, into the property.

 The project required a NJDEP Flood Hazard Area Permit to authorize the new building and stormwater management system.
 In addition, both City of Clifton and Township of Nutley’s land use approvals were required to construct the facility.